nkhi/strongroots/README.md

 ![alt text](image.png) -->

-[Daylight by bakkenbaeck](https://daylight.today/app/) is a simple, beautiful sun position visualizer powered by `sunCalc`, a React library that returns the suns location based on your timezone.
-I decided to fork it to add more color schemes, more icons, more sayings, and fixed lines to mark the 9-5 and bedtime.
+[Daylight by bakkenbaeck](https://daylight.today/app/) is a simple, beautiful sun position visualizer powered by `sunCalc`, a React library that returns the suns location based on your timezone, and I've been using their website for years.
+[Since it's open source](https://github.com/bakkenbaeck/daylight-web), I decided to fork it to add more color schemes, more icons, more sayings, and fixed lines to mark the 9-5 and bedtime.
 I also zoomed in a bit, which is really satisfying.

-In this app it's like a nice screensaver that you can leave on all day long.
+It acts as a nice screensaver that you can leave on all day.

 ## Getting Started

 ### Prerequisites
 - Node.js (v16+)
 - pnpm
-- CockroachDB or psql of some kind
+- CockroachDB (or any PostgreSQL-compatible database)

 ### Installation